Huntland, Tennessee

 Huntland is a town in Franklin County, Tennessee, United States.
 The population was 872 at the 2010 census and 886 at the 2020 census.

-It is part of the Tullahoma, Tennessee Micropolitan Statistical Area.
+History

 The town was established in the early 1900s, and is named after an early settler, Clinton Armstrong Hunt.
 It was incorporated in 1907.

-The town is home to a Pre K-12 school, Huntland School.
+William L. Pogue was a founding and charter member of the Huntland Baptist Church built in 1915.
+Also, Farmer Pogue operated Pogue's General Store in Bean's Creek from 1925 to 1936.

 Geography

 Huntland is located at 35°3′13″N 86°16′7″W (35.053508, -86.268678).
 The town is situated primarily around the intersection of State Route 122 and State Route 97, though its boundaries stretch northward to the intersection of State Route 122 and U.S. Route 64.
 State Route 122 continues southwestward to Elora, Tennessee, while State Route 97 continues southward into Alabama.

 The town of Huntland is a beautiful rural community in Middle Tennessee located in the Appalachian foothills of the southwest part of Franklin County.
 Huntland lies 12 miles south of Winchester, the county seat; 22 miles east of Fayetteville, the Lincoln County seat; 35 miles north of Huntsville, Alabama; and 100 miles south of Nashville, Tennessee’s state capitol.
 Huntland is governed by five aldermen and meet every third Monday of each month.
 There is also a planning and zoning commission and an industrial board.

-Huntland has one of the county’s high schools, established in the very early 1900’s.
+Huntland has one of the county’s high schools, established in the very early 1900s.
 Huntland School educates students K-12, and presently has about 600 students enrolled.
-Huntland is proud of its elementary, middle school, and high school.
+Huntland ha an elementary, middle school, and high school.

 Water for the town is obtained from three wells, and an up to date filtration plant.
 In the center of the community lies a nice city park, community center and fire hall.

 According to the United States Census Bureau, the town has a total area of 1.5 sqmi, all of it land.